CrisanSergiu98/placeholder-api/README.md

 ## 🔑 Core Concepts

-- **ProfilesService** – Orchestrates the generation of mock profiles using injected repositories
+- **ProfilesService** – Orchestrates the generation of mock profiles using injected repositories and async address generation
 - **ProfilesRepository** – Loads CSV-backed data and generates randomized profile fields
 - **AddressRepository** – Supplies random addresses from a seed file
+- **AddressService** – Generates addresses asynchronously for parallel performance
 - **Minimal API Endpoints** – Lightweight routes for atomic data types like phones, emails, and DOBs
 - **Controllers** – Used for structured resources like `/profiles`